Carlos de la Mota

-Carlos de la Mota (October 19, 1975, Concepcion de la Vega, Dominican Republic) is a Dominican architect, actor and singer.
+Carlos de la Mota (born October 19, 1975) is a Dominican architect, actor and singer.
 His acting career began in 2003 and he received critical acclaim for his role in the telenovela Destilando Amor, as Britishman James O'Brian.

 Biography

 Early years

-Born in La Vega, in the north of the Dominican Republic.
-During the early years of his life he lived in New York City (USA) and later in the city of Santo Domingo.
+Carlos de la Mota was born in La Vega, in the north of the Dominican Republic to a criollo family.
+During the early years of his life, he lived in New York City, United States and later in the city of Santo Domingo.

 Career

-At 23 de la Mota graduated with a degree in architecture from the "Pontificia Universidad Catolica Madre y Maestra" and found work immediately after graduating working in a government institution.
+At 23, de la Mota graduated with a degree in architecture from the Pontificia Universidad Catolica Madre y Maestra and found work immediately after graduating working in a government institution.
 After working for the Dominican government as an architect, he moved to Mexico where he decided to start an acting career while still practicing architecture.